20 Famous People Who Were Fired for Saying Offensive Things

 People who have been fired for saying offensive things include reality stars, celebrity chefs, news anchors, actors, journalists, fashion designers and everyone in between.
 What they all have in common is their loose lips sunk their professional ships.

-It's easy to pick people like Rush Limbaugh and Paula Deen out of the pack with their high-profile firings coming on the heels of their scandalous remarks.
-Their inappropriate comments cost them big bucks in sponsorship and endorsement dollars, but they are far from alone.
-In the age of instant communication, it just takes one simple tweet or Facebook update to kill a career.
-Just ask Alec Baldwin, Justine Sacco and Scott Bartosiewicz, all of whom were fired for inappropriate tweets.
+It's easy to pick people like Rush Limbaugh and Paula Deen out of the pack with their high-profile firings on the heels of scandalous remarks.
+Their inappropriate comments hit them where it hurts, but they are far from alone.
+In the age of social media and other forms of instant communication, it just takes one simple tweet or Facebook update to take out a career.
+Just ask Justine Sacco and Scott Bartosiewicz, all of whom were fired for inappropriate tweets.

 So, for as long as the talking heads will spout off controversial things--including those who enjoy the attention from stirring the pot like Don Imus and Ann Coulter--there will always be people getting fired for saying controversial things.

 "We are all greatly distressed by the disgraceful and unacceptable tweet from Roseanne Barr this morning," ICM Partners stated.
 "What she wrote is antithetical to our core values, both as individuals and as an agency.
 Consequently, we have notified her that we will not represent her.
 Effective immediately, Roseanne Barr is no longer a client."

-The television chef and butter aficionado saw her Food Network show cancelled in the summer of 2013 after she admitted to using racial slurs in the past.
-The firing, which was accompanied by the loss of numerous endorsement deals, came after a former employee filed suit claiming racial and sexual discrimination.
+In 2013, the Food Network canceled the Southern diva's show after she admitted to using racial slurs in the past.
+The cancellation, accompanied by the loss of numerous endorsement deals, happened after a former employee filed suit claiming racial and sexual discrimination.